eclipse-che4z/che-che4z-lsp-for-cobol/tests/theia_automation_lsp/README.md

 The command will generate log and report without credential information, however xml output will still contain it.

-2) To remove it from xml, after test suite is completed, run:
+2) To remove credential information from xml, after test suite is completed, run:

 Windows: